dino-lite/DNX64-Python-API/README.md

 # DNX64-Python-API

-`DNX64/__init__.py` provides a Python API for `DNX64.dll` SDK, which allows users to interact with a Dino-Lite or Dino-Eye device using Python.
+`DNX64/__init__.py` provides a Python API for `DNX64` SDK, which allows users to interact with a Dino-Lite or Dino-Eye device using Python.

 Python class: `DNX64` contains class methods corresponding to functions in the SDK, offering functionalities such as setting camera properties, retrieving device information, and controlling cameras.

 ## Prerequisites

-- To utilize DNX64 APIs for Python, ensure that the `DNX64.dll` SDK is been placed.
+- To utilize DNX64 APIs for Python, ensure that the `DNX64.dll`, `etLib2_x64.dll` and `libusbK.dll` are been placed in the same directory after installing `DNX64`.
-  Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to obtain access to the `DNX64.dll` file.
+  Please contact your [local distributor](https://www.dino-lite.com/contact01.php) to obtain access `DNX64`.

 - Verify that you have the latest version of `DNX64.dll`, which is currently `v1.0.10`.
   You may check the DLL's version by running `python3 ./version.py`.